Many alien looks in Star Trek essentially comprise a forehead

 One Bolian in "Star Trek: First

 Contact" has fingers that look unnaturally long.
-He seems to be the
+He may be the

 only Bolian with this trait.
 The fingers are never clearly visible in

-the very movie, the picture on the left is a scan from the Fact Files
+the very movie, the picture is a scan from the Fact Files

 and probably shows a cut scene or a photo made at the set ("Star